Frequently Asked Questions

 How can I get a registration form and/or brochure?

 We strongly prefer that all youth program applicants use our online registration form.
-The 2014 Summer Program online registration form will be available between March 10 and March 28.
-Click here to access the 2014 Summer Youth Program Lottery Registration Form between those dates.
+The 2016 Summer Program online registration form will be available between March 1 and March 15.
+Youth Program Registration Form Coming Soon.

 Which Step should my child register for?

-If your child has no sailing experience, has only a summer or two of exposure to sailboats, or has not yet completed their Courageous "Blue Book", then Sailing 101 is probably the right place to start.
+If your child has no sailing experience or has only a summer or two of exposure to sailboats, then Sailing 101 is probably the right place to start.
 In Sailing 101, instructors are right in the boats with the students at all times, which makes for a safe and highly individualized learning environment.
 If you are unsure of whether your child is ready for the next level, it is often best to assume they ought to stay in Sailing 101.
 Review is never a bad thing!
 Typically, students spend multiple summers in Sailing 101.
 If you have any more questions, please feel free to email or call.

 Step 2: Beginner Sailing (minimum age 9)